Steinhausen

 estimating

-assemble estimates and bids, do design work, determine feasibility of repairs,
+bids, do design work, determine feasibility of repairs, and/or provide general

 In addition to